 Why do this problem?

-helps children become familiar with the idea of a symbol (in this case a shape) representing a number.
-It is also an opportunity for pupils to practise using multiplication and division in a challenging context.
+expose children to the idea of a symbol (in this case a shape) representing a number.

 How are you keeping track of what you have done?

 Learners could make up their own problem using shapes as symbols and test it on a friend.
-The problem What's it Worth?
+The problem Different Deductions

 requires similar thinking processes to this problem and would be a good one for pupils to try next.